GOVIND702377/Quiz-Dangal/docs/AI-Automation-Setup.md

 Notes
 - If providers fail, the orchestrator does NOT create any fallback quiz.
 It logs the error and sends alert emails.
 - Opinion category produces no correct answers; other categories enforce exactly one correct option per question.
-- Two slots are maintained per category: current and next (7-min live + 3-min gap when cadence=10).
+- Three slots are maintained per category: current (skipped if too close), next, and next-next.
+Example: with cadence=10 and live_window_min=5, slots look like 1:00–1:05 (live), 1:10–1:15 (upcoming), and 1:20–1:25 (next upcoming).